 Sydney is always one of my favorite cities.
 Cutting-edge infrastructure, advanced development, beautiful harbor, amazing beaches, friendly people, and nice weather.
 It’s constantly at the top of any list of the most livable cities in the world.
 Above it all, I love Sydney the most of how the city and nature intertwined and embrace each other nicely – the city is surrounded by green and the country made a great effort to preserve and protect the natural environment.
-Furthermore, the country has a great collection of marsupial animals (animals that are mostly endemic to Australasia), and oh, how adorable are the Koalas, kangaroos, wallabies, wombats, Tasmanian devils – and much more.
-So, there was a day we embraced nature visiting the Blue Mountains and the Featherdale Wildlife Park which allow us to appreciate the incredible fauna and flora in the city’s suburb.
+Furthermore, the country has a great collection of marsupial animals (animals that are mostly endemic to Australasia), and oh, how adorable are the Koalas, kangaroos, wallabies, wombats, and Tasmanian devils – and much more.
+So, there was a day we embraced nature by visiting the Blue Mountains and the Featherdale Wildlife Park which allow us to appreciate the incredible fauna and flora in the city’s suburbs.

 We took a boutique luxury tour with Blue Diamond and departed from Sydney early in the morning; Passed Richmond, we enjoyed an intimate breakfast with freshly baked Scones with jam & tea overlooking the Blue Mountain National Park.
-After that, we visited the Scenic World (A combination of fun rides and scenic trail in the Blue Mountains) and secret viewpoints with breathtaking views of the Jamison Valley.
+After that, we visited the Scenic World (A combination of fun rides and scenic trails in the Blue Mountains) and secret viewpoints with breathtaking views of the Jamison Valley.
 We went to the wildlife park after lunch and had so much fun with the Koalas and baby wallabies!

 Something about the Blue Mountains…